DinoMarlir/laboratory/docs/docs/chemicae/chemicae-in-docker.md

 ## Manage servers from the outside

-To manage servers from the outside of the container, I recommend to add an aliash to your `.bashrc`.
+To manage servers from the outside of the container, I recommend to add an alias to your `.bashrc`.
 Do this by running the following command:
 `echo alias 'laboratory'='docker exec -it chemicae bash laboratory' >> ~/.bashrc`